l41urie/tyrecon/README.md

-# Ada - Automated Dataflow Analysis
+# Tyrecon - Type reconnaissance through RTTI

-Ada is a hackable automated debugger that attempts to provide in-depth analysis of dynamic program execution by breakpointing all functions.
+Tyrecon is a hackable automated debugger that attempts to provide in-depth analysis of dynamic program execution by breakpointing all functions.

 Currently, it's main features are
 1. Providing call-site analysis for Virtual functions / dynamic dispatch.
-2. Uncovering Parameter types that are pointers to composite types.
+2. Uncovering Parameter types that are pointers to composite types through RTTI.

 # Usage
-As of now, Ada needs a bunch of adjustments so you can properly analyze a binary.
+As of now, tyrecon needs a bunch of adjustments so you can properly analyze a binary.

 `win_agent/configuration.cpp` provides a starting point for this.